Digestive System, The Digestive Process,Functions,ASSESSMENT, Most Common Problem

 History

-Physical examination
+Physical

-Laboratory and diagnostic testing
+Laboratory and

 History